rwpalmer/tzLib/examples/tzLib_201/tzLib_201_README.md

 	-	How we can emulate DST changes for application testing?
     -   How to access the data that tzLib downloads

- A SERIAL MONITOR IS REQUIRED TO DISPLAY tzLIb201 OUTPUT.
+ <<< A SERIAL MONITOR IS REQUIRED TO DISPLAY tzLib201 OUTPUT >>>

 You will find two serial monitor captures below.
 These provide some sense for the data that this firmware displays.
 In the first capture, we opt to change time zone.
-That gives us a list of time zones to choose from.
+Then we are given a list of time zones to choose from.
 The capture shows that we selected time zone t, which is Australia/Tasmania.
 That time zone has a DST transition scheduled for 2AM Sunday October 1st, 2017.
 At that time, they will move from standard time to DST.